scylladb/scylladb-docs-homepage/docs/get-started/data-modeling/schema-design.rst

 .. code::

     CREATE TABLE my_keyspace.products (
+        seller_id uuid,
-        product_id uuid PRIMARY KEY,
+        product_id uuid,
         product_name text,
         price decimal,
         description text
+        PRIMARY KEY (seller_id, price, product_id)
     );

-In this example, for the``price`` column, we've chosen the decimal data type.
+In this example, for the ``price``` column, we've chosen the decimal data type.
 This data type is suitable for storing precise numerical values, such as prices, as it preserves decimal precision.
 Choosing decimal over other numeric data types like float or double is essential when dealing with financial data to avoid issues with rounding errors.

-You can efficiently index and query prices using the decimal data type, ensuring fast and precise searches for products within specific price ranges.
-When you need to sort products by price, the decimal data type maintains the correct order, even for values with different decimal precision.
+You can efficiently index and query prices using the decimal data type, ensuring fast and precise searches for products within specific price ranges partitioned by ``seller_id``.
+When you need to sort products by ``price``, the decimal data type maintains the correct order, even for values with different decimal precision.